The Ultimate On-Page SEO Checklist 2020

 Using header tags will make your content easier to read, and you also have the opportunity to include keywords in them.

 Also, subheadings serve as roadmaps for readers and crawlers to find and index information quickly.
 Just make sure to divide chunks of content into logical and scannable bits that your readers can easily digest.

 5. Be Careful of Keyword Placements

-Additionally, Red Search recommends using your keywords two to three times per hundred words.
+Additionally, we recommend using your keywords two to three times per hundred words.
 However, the end goal is to put keywords naturally and seamlessly without stuffing them in every paragraph.
-There are great on-page SEO tools available to really help you conduct page audits into finding the optimal balance.

 6. Focus on Providing Great User Experience (UX)